- What is A Data Model?

 Why Do a Logical Data Model

-- The Logical Data Model is a representation of the things of significance to an enterprise and the relationships between those things.
+- The Logical Data Model represents the things of significance to an enterprise and the relationships between those things.
 A Logical Data Model reflects the rules of the business.

 - A business rule, in turn, indicates how a company does business and declares its operating principles and policies.